 Our stringent and time-tested repair process for Sharp solar inverters gives you peace of mind that your system will be maintained to the highest standards.

 In most cases, once our specially-trained technicians have visited your property and inspected your inverter, they will contact the manufacturer for replacement parts and repair the faulty parts themselves or recommend a new system.
-In any case, we’ll put your inverter through a number of performance and safety tests before it’s signed off as operational and brought back to you.

 While our strict safety and labour standards keep our service quality high, Solargain’s national coverage and strong manufacturer relationships keep prices down.